Recommended tech & dev stack

 Nest Wifi Pro, for reliable and powerful WiFi

-There’s nothing more frustrating than a flakey wifi connection.
+There’s nothing more frustrating than a flaky wifi connection.
 My Nest setup uses my existing router (which I’m forced to use as a Virgin Media business customer) and dials everything up to 11.
 The excellent throughput, stability and ability to micromanage the whole setup means that I can work, download, stream and game all at the same time.

 Logitech Signature M650 mouse, for silent, smart clicking